 The above guidelines and best practices will help you design and build apps for RealWear® that your users love.
 It will allow them to focus on their work, not on getting the app to work.
 It will keep them safer, and make them more productive.

 JourneyApps is a rapid-code platform to build custom workflow apps for RealWear® HMT, mobile and desktop.
-Voice commands are simple to set up and manage, we provide offline support out of the box, and deploying apps happens with a single click.
+Auto voice commands are simple to set up and manage, we provide offline support out of the box, and deploying apps happens with a single click.
 Comes with prebuilt ERP integrations.
 If you are interested, please contact us to schedule a demo.
 You can also visit our RealWear page to learn more and subscribe for notifications about new blog posts.